-ANSWER: One quote comes immediately to my mind in regard to loans, charging interest and other financial dealings with friends.
+ANSWER: One quote (not from the Bible) comes immediately to mind concerning loans, charging interest and other financial dealings with friends.
 It is that before we lend money to a friend we need to decide which of the two we need the most, because we are sure to end up with one or the other - but not both!
-I do not know who said this quote (which is not from the Bible) but it is certainly true.
+This quote certainly rings true.
 Many good friendships have been destroyed by a few dollars loaned but not repaid.

-Thousands of years ago God made provision for lending money.
-He told ancient Israel that at the end of every seventh year they were to cancel ALL debts of those who owed them any money (Deuteronomy 15:1).
+Thousands of years ago, God made provisions for lending money and when charging interest was acceptable.
+He told ancient Israel that at the end of every seventh year they were to cancel ALL debts of those who owed them any money.

 In other words, at the end of every seventh year (beginning when the tribes of Israel entered the land promised by God) every Israelite who lent money to another Israelite was to consider the debt paid in full.
-On the other hand, if the money was loaned to someone outside the tribes of Israel there was no command for the creditor to release the debt (verse 3).
+On the other hand, if the money was loaned to someone outside the tribes of Israel there was no command for the creditor to release the debt.

 Now comes the hitch.
-God commands that we are not to charge our brethren a single penny in interest on a loan (Exodus 22:25; Deuteronomy 23:19).
-Again, however, if the loan is to someone outside the brotherhood, interest may be charged (see Deuteronomy 23:19 - 20).
+God commands in the Bible that we are not to charge our brethren a single penny in interest on loans (Exodus 22:25, Deuteronomy 23:19).
+Again, however, if we are lending to someone who is not a fellow Christian a fee may be charged (see Deuteronomy 23:19 - 20).

-"But that's all Old Testament," you say.
-Well, let's see what it says in the New Testament.
-Jesus tells us to give to him that asks, and do not turn him away empty-handed (Matthew 5:42).
+"But that is all Old Testament," you say.
+Well, let us see what it says in the New Testament.
+Jesus tells us to give to him that asks, and do not turn him away empty-handed.

-In the book of Luke Jesus makes it clear that we're not even to turn our enemies away in their need (Luke 6:30, 35), even if it is a loan they may never pay back.
+In the book of Luke Jesus makes it clear that we are not even to turn our enemies away in their need (Luke 6:30, 35), even if our loans or any interest it may generate is never paid back.
 Other Bible verses to study concerning your question include Matthew 25:35 - 40; 2Corinthians 9:6 - 7 and James 1:27; 2:15 - 16.